 Having more than one baby will inevitably bring more challenges to breastfeeding and mothering, but many mothers have successfully breastfed twins and triplets.
 This article answers ten frequently asked questions about breastfeeding twins (or more).

-#1 Can a breastfeeding mother make enough milk for two?
+#1 Can a breastfeeding mother make enough milk for two babies?

 Yes, a breastfeeding mother can make enough milk for two babies.
 The Womanly Art of Breastfeeding explains that normally the more placental tissue a mother has, the more milk-making tissue will be developed in the breasts during pregnancy; there will be more placental tissue with twins and even more with triplets.1 In addition, milk production works on a supply and demand basis; baby demands it so the breasts supply it.
-As long as your babies are emptying the breasts properly, and are able to feed as often as they like, in most cases you will make more than enough milk 1 2.
+As long as your babies are emptying the breasts properly, and are able to feed as often as they like, in most cases you will make more than enough milk 2 3.

 What about more than two?